ChrisAnn609/Student-Performance-Analysis/README.md

 ```
 ### Results Of Findings

 - Attendance had little to no impact on the performance of the Students.
-In the case of one of the students- Daniel Garcia; he achieved the highest average in the class, however, was ironically absent for 30 out of the 40 days in the semester.
+In the case of one of the students- Daniel Garcia; he achieved the highest average in the class,despite being absent for 30 out of the 40 days in the semester.
 - There were more Male students than Female students.
-Majority of the students were from Kingston, Jamaica.
+Majority of the students were from Kingston, Jamaica while the least common city and country of residence was Bridgetown, Barbados.
-- The overall class average was 62.95% or Grade C.
+- The overall class average was 62.95% (Grade C).
-- Majority of the students were of Indian descent.
--
+- There was little to no parental involvement in the students' education.
+- A higher parental level of education had no little to no impact on the performance of the Students.
+- There was a gradual decline in attendance as the semester progressed, with higher attendance in September and October.
+- The course Reading (RE2024) had the highest overall average while the Physics course (PHY2024) recorded the lowest overall average.
+- The average scores of students who completed test preparation courses did not significantly differ from those who did not complete these courses.
+- The students generally lacked motivation to excel in their studies.

 ### Recommendations